Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 The statute of limitations on claims of insurance fraud begins the moment a loss occurs and lasts 7 years.

-Fraud cases are not the only things that have a statute of limitations though.
-There is also a statute of limitations on how long you have to report a claim after you have a traffic accident or incident.
+Fraud cases are not the only things that have a statute of limitations, though.
+There is also a statute of limitations on how long you have to report a claim after a traffic accident or incident.

-Wrongful death claims have a three-year statute of limitations that also begin to run from the date of the accident.
+Wrongful death claims have a three-year statute of limitations that also begins to run from the date of the accident.

 Compare Quotes From Top Companies and Save